davepinch/pinchy.cc/content/singularities/the-devil/the-trick-of-the-devil-is-not-a-flaw-in-the-contract/5/if-you-want-to-trick-the-devil-then-no-problem-the-devil-agrees .md

 ---
 title: "If you want to trick the devil, then no problem-the devil agrees."
-next: "You think the devil gives a fuck about your terms?"
+next: "The devil does not fret over your terms."
 ---